Broker RankingsUpdated April 22, 2026· 18 min readPDT Rule Removed

 SmartRouting

 IBKR's SmartRouting scans lit and dark pools simultaneously to seek best price.
-Unlike most retail brokers that route through payment-for-order-flow arrangements, IBKR Pro routes for execution quality.
+Unlike most retail brokers that route through payment for order flow arrangements, IBKR Pro routes for execution quality.

 Lowest Margin Rates